emdupre/core-git-course/_episodes/05-remote-collaboration.md

 ```
 {: .language-bash}

-This is the same scenario as before, so we get another fast-forward merge.
+This is the same scenario as before, so we get another fast-forward merge!

 We can check that we have our changes: